iscc/twinspect/docs/index.md

 ## What´s Ahead

-In the following sections, we will provide a detailed look at the ISCC, explain the TwinSpect evaluation framework, and share the findings from our extensive evaluation.
+In the following pages, we will provide a detailed look at the ISCC, explain the TwinSpect evaluation framework, and share the findings from our evaluation.
 Our goal is to give you a thorough understanding of the ISCC and its potential, in a clear, concise, and business-focused manner.
-We invite you to join us in this informative journey.